abhiwand/atk/python/intelanalytics/doc/source/ia_intr.rst

 ============

 The Intel Data Platform: Analytics Toolkit provides a unified environment for analyzing "Big Data."
-It brings together the powerful new capabilities of graph analytics with classic machine learning.
+It brings together the powerful new capabilities of :term:`graph analytics` with classic :term:`machine learning`.
 This new toolkit enables data scientists and developers to more easily create new analytic capabilities in a platform that is more cost effective and easier to manage than disparate, non-integrated tools.
 Users can leverage the full spectrum of powerful analytic capabilities without constraining their sophistication and creativity.